+Poll: Nearly 4 In 5 Voters Concerned Incivility Will Lead To Violence

-Poll: Nearly 4-In-5 Voters Concerned Incivility Will Lead To Violence
+Poll: Nearly 4 In 5 Voters Concerned Incivility Will Lead To Violence

-Roughly 80 percent of voters say they are concerned that the negative tone and lack of civility in Washington will lead to violence or acts of terror, according to a new NPR/PBS NewsHour/Marist poll conducted after the recent deadly shooting at a Pittsburgh synagogue.
+Roughly 80 percent of voters say they are concerned that the negative tone and lack of civility in Washington will lead to violence or acts of terror, according to a new NPR/PBS NewsHour/Marist poll conducted after the deadly shooting at a Pittsburgh synagogue.

 But they are divided on who is the most to blame.

 More say President Trump is the most to blame than say the same thing about Democrats, the media or Republicans in Congress.
-Specifically, 42 percent say the president is the most to blame, while about a quarter to a third say the media is the most to blame.
+Specifically, 42 percent say the president is the most to blame, while about a quarter to a third say the media are the most to blame.

 That finding, of course, is sharply divided along party lines.
 Seventy-one percent of Democrats say Trump is the most to blame.
-Forty-four percent of Republicans say Democrats in Congress are the most to blame with another 42 percent saying the media is the most to blame.
-Among independents, 45 percent say Trump is the most to blame and another 30 percent say the media is the most to blame.
+Forty-four percent of Republicans say Democrats in Congress are the most to blame with another 42 percent saying the media are the most to blame.
+Among independents, 45 percent say Trump is the most to blame and another 30 percent say the media are the most to blame.

 Loading...